cyberbotics/webots-doc/guide/road.md

 A simple segment of road allowing to divide a road into two smaller ones (or to assemble two roads into a bigger one).
 The number of lanes of each of the two smaller roads is independently configurable as well as a lot of others parameters of a regular road.
 Sponsored by the CTI project RO2IVSim (http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)

+> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/LaneSeparation.proto'.

 ### Field Summary